-Fylde has been transforming the culture of the council since 2003 by advocating 'leadership from everywhere', it is a long term initiative that requires a contribution from every stakeholder in the organisation because it is people who create culture.
-The objective is to create a culture founded on the core competencies and behaviours expected of every employee included in Table 1.
+Fylde has been transforming the culture of the council since 2003 advocating 'leadership from everywhere', it is a long term initiative that requires a contribution from every stakeholder in the organisation because people create culture.
+The culture is founded on core competencies and behaviours expected of every employee included in Table 1.